-Iceland Introduces the Idea of Joyscrolling With Waterfalls, Geysers, and Puffins
+Iceland Showcases Joyscrolling With Waterfalls, Geysers, and Puffins

-When Oxford Languages released its Words of an Unprecedented Year report last month, one of the terms on the list was doomscrolling, which is defined as “the action of compulsively scrolling through social media or news feeds which relate to bad news” — a habit that has consumed much of the unprecedented year for many.
+When Oxford Languages released its Words of an Unprecedented Year report in 2020, one of the terms on the list was doomscrolling, which is defined as "the action of compulsively scrolling through social media or news feeds which relate to bad news."

-But now it’s time to turn that 2020 frown upside down and embrace a new habit: joyscrolling.
+Certainly, many consumed this habit throughout that unprecedented year — and continue to do so today.
+But there's a way to turn that current-events frown upside down and embrace a new habit: joyscrolling.

 The joyful content includes images of all the happiest and calming aspects of Icelandic life, like waterfalls, the northern lights, and elf houses.
 Also included are tastes of the country's experiences, including scuba diving in Silfra between two continental plates, watching a geyser spring to life, frolicking in the mist of waterfalls, and admiring the artistry of the local cuisine.

 Calming moments are provided through photos of the Blue Lagoon, as well as a guided breathing section and images of wildlife (think: ewes, puffins, horses, arctic foxes, and gyrfalcons).